hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

-``find_element_by_link_text`` is a very useful Selenium function - it's a good combination of the presentation layer (what the user sees when they click a link) and the functionality of the site (we click a hyperlink, which will take us to a different page, or at least "do" something!)
+``find_element_by_link_text`` is a very useful Selenium function - it's a good combination of the presentation layer (what the user sees when they click a link) and the functionality of the site (hyperlink one of the major ways that users actually interact with a website)

 Now, when you click the link you should see a menu a bit like this.